 It does not appear to spur economic growth significantly.
-But lower rates certainly do foster tax avoidance strategies and complexity.
+But lower rates foster tax avoidance strategies and complexity.

 Throughout the history of the income tax, capital gains have been taxed at lower rates than ordinary income.
 Since 2003, qualified dividends have also been taxed at the lower rates.
-Defenders of the tax preference argue that lower tax rates for capital gains and dividends offset the taxes that have already been paid at the corporate level.
-Some also claim that lower tax rates for capital gains spur growth, encourage risk-taking and entrepreneurship, offset the effects of inflation, and prevent “lock-in” (the disincentive to sell assets).
-Critics, for their part, complain that the lower tax rate disproportionately benefits the wealthy and encourages tax sheltering schemes.
+Proponents of the tax preference argue that lower tax rates for capital gains and dividends offset taxes already paid at the corporate level, spur economic growth, encourage risk taking and entrepreneurship, offset the effects of inflation, prevent “lock-in” (the disincentive to sell assets), and mitigate the tax penalty on savings under the income tax.
+Critics, for their part, complain that the lower tax rate disproportionately benefits the wealthy and encourages tax-sheltering schemes.

-The double taxation argument goes only so far.
-Capital gains from the sale of stock is only about half of all capital gains.
-And even when a gain arises from the sale of corporate stock, profits have not always been taxed at the corporate level because corporations use various tax preferences, too.
+The double-taxation argument goes only so far.
+Capital gains from the sale of stock are only about half of all capital gains.
+And even when a gain arises from the sale of corporate stock, corporate profits can often escape full taxation through business tax preferences.

 Do lower taxes on capital gains spur economic growth?
-Figure 1 shows the top tax rates on long-term capital gains along with real economic growth from 1950 to 2015.
-Of course, many factors determine growth, but the tax rate on capital gains does not appear to be significant.
+Figure 1 shows the top tax rates on long-term capital gains along with real economic growth from 1954 to 2017.
+Of course, many factors determine growth, but the tax rate on capital gains does not appear to be a major factor.

-Capital gains may arise from risky investments, and a lower capital gains tax rate presumably encourages such risk taking.
-However, taxing gains while allowing deductions for losses on a symmetric basis reduces risk by reducing the after-tax variance of returns.
+Capital gains may arise from risky investments, and a lower capital gains tax rate might encourage such risk taking.
+Even without a tax preference, taxing gains while allowing full current deductions for losses on a symmetric basis would reduce risk by reducing after-tax variance of returns.
+However, deductibility of losses is limited, which limits the risk-reduction benefit of capital gains taxation for some taxpayers.
 Under current law, taxpayers can use capital losses to offset capital gains and, for noncorporate taxpayers, up to $3,000 of additional taxable income other than capital gains.
 Noncorporate taxpayers also can carry any remaining capital losses forward to future years indefinitely.

-It is true that part of almost any nominal capital gain is due to inflation.
-But inflation actually affects the returns on assets that are taxed currently (interest, dividends, rents, and royalties) more than it affects capital gains, which are taxed upon disposition.
+It is true that inflation causes part of almost any nominal capital gain.
+But inflation actually affects the returns on currently taxed assets (interest, dividends, rents, and royalties) more than it affects capital gains, which are taxed upon disposition.

-Meanwhile, the critics are correct that low tax rates on capital gains and dividends accrue disproportionately to the wealthy.
-The Tax Policy Center estimates that in 2016, three-quarters of the tax benefit of the lower rates were received by taxpayers with incomes over $1 million (table 1).
+Critics are correct that low tax rates on capital gains and dividends accrue disproportionately to the wealthy.
+The Urban-Brookings Tax Policy Center estimates that in 2018, more than 70 percent of the tax benefit of the lower rates will go to taxpayers with incomes over $1 million (table 1).

-Low tax rates on capital gains also play a role in many tax shelters that undermine economic efficiency and growth.
+Low tax rates on capital gains contribute to many tax shelters that undermine economic efficiency and growth.
 These shelters employ sophisticated financial techniques to convert ordinary income (such as wages and salaries) to capital gains.
-For top-bracket taxpayers, tax sheltering can save 20 cents per dollar of income sheltered.
-The resources that go into designing, implementing, and managing tax shelters could be used for productive purposes.
+For top-bracket taxpayers, tax sheltering can save up to 17 cents per dollar of income sheltered.
+The resources that go into designing, implementing, and managing tax shelters could otherwise be used for productive purposes.

-Finally, the low rate on capital gains greatly complicates the tax system.
-A significant portion of tax law and regulations is devoted to policing the boundary between returns on capital assets and ordinary income.
+Finally, the low rate on capital gains complicates the tax system.
+A significant portion of tax law and regulations is devoted to policing the boundary between lightly taxed returns on capital assets and fully taxed ordinary income.

-Bureau of Economic Analysis.
-2015.
+US Bureau of Economic Analysis.
 “Current-Dollar and Real Gross Domestic Product.”
-Washington, DC: Bureau of Economic Analysis
+2018.

-Department of the Treasury, Office of Tax Analysis.
-2015. ”Taxes Paid on Capital Gains for Returns with Positive Net Capital Gains 1954–2012.”
-Washington, DC: Department of the Treasury.
+US Department of the Treasury, Office of Tax Analysis.
+“Taxes Paid on Capital Gains for Returns with Positive Net Capital Gains, 1954–2014.”
+December 20, 2016.